felipe300/guide/guide.md

 import morgan from 'morgan'
 import cors from 'cors'
 import { create } from 'express-handlebars'
+import upload from 'express-fileupload'

 // ROUTES
-// import routerUsers from './routes/users.routes.js'
+// import routerUsers from './routes/users.router.js'

 import * as path from 'path'
 import { fileURLToPath } from 'url'